MadPepe/Web-Development/README.md

 # Web-Development
-This is a learning repository for Web Development
+This is a learning repository for Web Development.
+It is full of simple and more complex sites.